Going, Going – Live at Leeds City Varieties

 Going, Going – Live at Leeds City Varieties is a live DVD by Chumbawamba.
-Filmed at Leeds City Varieties in December 2012 and released in 2013, it records the band's final gig before they split up, bringing to an end a 30–year career.
+Filmed at Leeds City Varieties on 31 November 2012 and released on 28 January 2013, it records the band's final gig before they split up, bringing to an end a 30–year career.

 The DVD features the late–period core lineup of Lou Watts, Boff Whalley, Jude Abbott, Neil Ferguson and Phil Moody, joined for various numbers by previous band members Dunstan Bruce, Danbert Nobacon, Alice Nutter, Harry Hamer and Paul Greco, and guests including O'Hooley and Tidow and Roy Bailey.

 A condensed version of the concert was played as a special on BBC Radio Leeds.